Seventeen Against the Dealer: Plot summary

 Seventeen Against the Dealer is the final novel in the seven-part Tillerman Cycle.
 The novel takes up the story of Dicey Tillerman, now 21, who has dropped out of college despite a scholarship in order to start her own business building wooden sailboats.
 Dicey is the oldest of four Tillerman children, whose journey to Crisfield, Maryland and subsequent life there with their grandmother, Abigail Tillerman, or Gram as the children call her, is described in the preceding novels Homecoming, Dicey's Song, and Sons from Afar.

 As a continuation of the preceding Tillerman novels, this novel contains characters developed in the previous Tillerman books, notably Dicey's siblings James (now 18), Maybeth (16), and Sammy (15); her boyfriend Jeff Greene (23); her friend Mina Smiths (21), and Gram, the Tillerman's maternal grandmother with whom they have lived for 8 years.

 The book is set in around 1986, and the events of the novel take place over a short time-span, between New Year's Eve and Valentine's Day.
 At the start of the novel, Dicey is just beginning her new boatbuilding business, which she has dropped out of college to start.
 To learn the trade, she has worked hard in a series of low-paid jobs in Annapolis and Crisfield and now she has built up a small amount of savings that she hopes will enable her to start realizing her dream.
 Dicey becomes increasingly absorbed in and even obsessed by her work, to the detriment of her relationship with Jeff, who asks Dicey to marry him at the start of the book, explaining that he does not want to have a casual relationship with her.
 Dicey makes some crucial mistakes in her new business, including failing to take out insurance on the tools and equipment in her workshop.
 When the workshop is broken into, she loses all she has and cannot make it up, despite help from Jeff.
 Increasingly desperate, Dicey takes help from a smooth-talking drifter who turns out to be a con artist.
 Eventually Dicey stacks the odds against herself and has to close up shop.
 As Dicey's preoccupation with her work increases, her family and friends fade from the pages of the novel, reflecting her neglect of them.
-Eventually, after a series of crises culminating in Gram's serious illness, Dicey realizes that her relationships are as important, if not more so, as her work..
+Eventually, after a series of crises culminating in Gram's serious illness, Dicey realizes that her relationships are as important as, if not more so than, her work.